dolthub/dolt-integrations/dolt_integrations/metaflow/examples/hospital_bounty/blog_post.md

 +-----------+
 ```

-Finally let's create a Dolt database for our downstream results:
+Out the outset we said we were going to store the results in Dolt.
+To do so we need to create a Dolt database to write to:
 ```
 $ mkdir ~/hospital-price-analysis && cd ~/hospital-price-analysis
 $ dolt init